suyeon950/3D-amplified-single-cell-RNA-and-protein-imaging-fluorescence-ratio/README.md

 # 3D-amplified-single-cell-RNA-and-protein-imaging-fluorescence-ratio

+3D amplified single-cell RNA and protein imaging identifies oncogenic transcript subtypes in B cell acute lymphoblastic leukemia

-This is MATLAB code for analysis RDCs.
+This is MATLAB code for analysis of RDCs.

 -cdMarkerana is code to classify RDC into CD marker according to fluorescence rate.